 If you need funding for your small business and need it quickly, consider an SBA Express loan.
 Here’s what you need to know before you apply.

-What Is an SBA Loan?
+What Is an SBA Express Loan?

-SBA Express loans are a part of the Small Business Administration’s 7(a) loan program, the SBA’s primary means for helping small businesses obtain funding.
+SBA Express loans are a part of the agency’s 7(a) loan program, the SBA’s primary means for helping small businesses obtain funding.

 Types of SBA Express Loans

 There are a couple different types of these expedited SBA loans: Express and Export Express.
 (The SBA Express Bridge Loan was another option, but the program expired in March of 2021.)

 The flexibility and competitive terms of SBA’s standard Express loans make them a popular funding option for many small business owners.
 Express loans max out at $500,000 and carry a 50% guaranty backed by the SBA.

 SBA Export Express Loans

 Express Export loans are for owners who want to begin or enhance their international exporting business.
 To qualify, you must prove the money will be used to fund your day-to-day operations, inventory orders and to refinance debts related to that part of your business.

 Because many conventional lenders associate international business operations with higher risk, the SBA guarantees up to 90% of the funding to help borrowers receive approval.
 These loans have a maximum amount of $500,000.
 It’s important to note that the CARES Act changes do not alter the maximum loan amounts for Export Express loans.